-Over time Microsoft have worked hard to bridge the gap between Azure SQL Database and SQL Server in terms of core features.
-As of January 2018 there was not a lot missing from Azure, naturally there will still be some features not yet available, such as filestream, but from a DBA perspective there is only really one key difference: there is no SQL agent to allow us to do routine time based tasks.
+Over time Microsoft has worked hard to bridge the gap between Azure SQL Database and SQL Server in terms of core features.
+As of January 2018, there was not a lot missing from Azure, naturally, there will still be some features not yet available, such as filestream, but from a DBA perspective there is only really one key difference: there is no SQL agent to allow us to do routine time-based tasks.
 The best way to achieve such things is via Azure Automation.

 - Create an Automation Account.

 - Create a PowerShell Runbook which has the code for index rebuilds.

 - Create a schedule and link it to the above.